 Aretha van Herk, a Calgary author, wrote an opinion piece for the CBC in late October in which she said “Partisanship is crippling leadership, a real peril when the best way forward is to unite…we cannot afford a complacent sense of superiority.
 We are just as susceptible to disinformation as our American cousins.”
 Each new government tries to tear down the work of the previous one.
 Racism and violence against women are examples of cultural tribalism which are on the rise here in Canada.
 I feel that, as women, as individuals, we must advocate for compromise and tolerance.
 Perpetuating the notion that disagreements are the preserve of enemies could spread our divides as wide as those south of the border.
 Taking to heart the T-shirt message “Be Kind” is more important than ever.

 On a related note, November 25th is the start of the annual international campaign “Sixteen Days of Activism Against Gender-Based Violence”.
 See the November 6th edition of CFUW National’s “Club Action Newsletter” for advocacy suggestions.
 I plan to wear orange until December 10th as a reminder that December 6th is the 31st anniversary of the horrific “Montreal Massacre”.
-Finally, one of our newer members, Elizabeth Fraser, has followed her passion and teamed up with the Ontario Council Status of Women and Human Rights Chair, Sandra Shaw to propose two Resolutions to stop Human Trafficking.
+Finally, one of our newer member has followed her passion and teamed up with the Ontario Council Status of Women and Human Rights Chair, Sandra Shaw to propose two Resolutions to stop Human Trafficking.
 You can read the results of her research in this newsletter.
 After a likely editing process of the wording, these Resolutions, introduced and supported by our St. Catharines Club, will be voted on at the May Ontario AGM.